syncfusion-content/ej2-dropdown-docs/ej2-javascript/drop-down-list/virtual-scroll.md

 ## Grouping with Virtualization

 The DropDownList enables the organization of nested elements into grouped clusters according to various categories.
 The classification for each item in the list can be assigned using the 'groupBy' field in the data table. also, the DropDownList component supports grouping with virtualization.
+In the case of grouping, the provided data source is initially grouped using the specified `groupBy` field.
+Once the data is grouped, it behaves similarly to local data, providing a seamless user experience.
+When the data source is bound to remote data, an initial request is made to retrieve all data for the purpose of grouping.
+Subsequently, the grouped data exhibits behavior akin to local data, enhancing performance and responsiveness.

+The following sample shows the example for Grouping with Virtualization

 The following sample shows the example for Grouping with Virtualization